IceKontroI/sparse_rc_2d/README.md

 - **F3: Cascade Block** mode debugs the lighting stored in individual cascades.
 It allows you to directly view the texture of all cascades at a particular level on-screen.
 - **F4: Cascade Interval** mode lights the scene using only the lighting from the selected cascade level, to better visualize the intervals generated at that cascade level.
 - **F5: Distance Field** mode shows the actual (unsigned) distance field used in raymarching.
+- **F6: Cascade Ray Visualizer** mode shows the actual rays that are cast from the c0 probe closest to the mouse's position.
+Select zoom level by pressing the digit keys.

 ---
 # Caveats